 Some people think that the cryptocurrency bubble doesn’t have much life left in it and is about to burst.
 Others are a bit more optimistic and believe that Bitcoin and all the other digital currencies are here to stay.
 Hardware manufacturer Asus is apparently part of the second group judging by its latest product.
 The company unveiled a brand new motherboard earlier today that was specifically designed for mining cryptocurrencies.

 Aptly named the H370 Mining Master, the motherboard is an improved version of the Asus B250 Mining Expert.
 Its predecessor was also designed for cryptocurrency mining and ended up selling a lot more units than anticipated.
-With this new iteration, Asus is going on all out with the specs in an attempt to improve upon the B250 in every possible way.
-Based on what was revealed so far, it’s safe to say that the company managed to achieve that goal and then some.
+With this new iteration, Asus is going all out with the specs in an attempt to improve upon the B250 in every possible way.
+Based on what was revealed so far, it’s safe to say that the company managed to achieve that goal.
+And then some.

 The most impressive feature of the H370 Mining Master is its ability to support up to 20 GPUs.
 That number may seem a bit excessive but it’s worth keeping in mind that effective cryptocurrency mining requires a lot of power.
 Needless to say, you can’t fit that many graphics cards on a motherboard so don’t expect to simply slide them in via PCIe like you would with a regular PC.
-Instead, the GPUs need to be connected directly to the PCB via USB riser cables.
+Instead, you need to connect the GPUs directly to the PCB via USB riser cables.

 According to Asus, this approach will make it easier to diagnose potential problems.
 Blockchain aficionados can also expect reduced downtime and less need for maintenance.
 As an added benefit, there are fewer parts to worry about.
 The M370’s streamlined design allows miners to focus less on hardware management and more on the mining itself.